albertcolmenero/simplereactexpressapp/README.md

    - Check firewall/network settings

 3. **Authentication not working:**
-   - Verify Clerk secret key is correct
+   - Verify Clerk JWT key is correct (should start with `sk_test_`)
    - Check JWT token is being sent in requests
    - Ensure Clerk application settings match your domain

-4. **Prisma errors:**
+4. **Project creation failing:**
-   - Run `npx prisma generate` after schema changes
+   - Check backend server is running on port 3001
-   - Use `npx prisma db push` for development
+   - Verify authentication token is valid
-   - Use `npx prisma migrate dev` for production-ready migrations
+   - Check database connection and schema

 ### Development Tips